BLIP-CLBF/ReadMe/README.md

 # Overview

-Blockchain companies are stuck in an awkward position.
+Blockchain companies are stuck in a tenuous position.
 They are forced to use traditional corporate structures that are not tailored to the decentralized nature of a blockchain network.
 A new Corporate Structure should, perhaps, be created where each participant in a blockchain network is able to participate in governance and guidance of the network.
 We are hopeful that there is a U.S. Jurisdiction that could accommodate this corporate structure, but international jurisdictions should be taken into consideration as well, and perhaps become the haven and benchmark for what a transformative blockchain entity could be.

 # Team Participation